pippinbarr/cart253/topics/instructions/reading-the-documentation.md

 By referring to the syntax description and the parameters list we can understand what the four arguments we send it will do.

-- The first two are the x- and y-positions of the starting point of the line (referred to as `x1` and `y1`)
+- The first two are the (x, y) coordinates of the starting point of the line (referred to as `x1` and `y1`)
-- The second two are the x- and y-positions of the endpoint of the line (referred to as `x2` and `y2`)
+- The second two are the (x, y) coordinates of the endpoint of the line (referred to as `x2` and `y2`)

 This confirms our intuitive understanding.
 Other functions are *not so intuitive* and so it's really helpful and important to read the actual technical definition when in doubt.

 ## Let's `line`

 We have read the documentation for line.
-So, if we wanted to draw a line from the top-left corner of the canvas to the bottom-right corner, we would need the x- and y-positions of those two points.
+So, if we wanted to draw a line from the top-left corner of the canvas to the bottom-right corner, we would need the (x, y) coordinates of those two points.

 The top-left is at 0,0, it's *the origin* by default.

 The bottom-right is going to be the full width and full height away from the origin.
-(Remember that on the canvas the x-positions increase as you go to the *right* and the y-positions increase as you go *down*).
+(Remember that on the canvas the x-coordinates increase as you go to the *right* and the y-coordinates increase as you go *down*).

 So: